 All research projects must undergo ERC review, even those conducted by MMSD staff, to ensure district resources are being used strategically and that the district is aware and able to support the work of all staff.

-MMSD requires review of all projects that want to recruit MMSD staff, students, and families to participate, even if the study is not related to education or does not take place during school hours.
+MMSD requires review of all projects that target MMSD staff, students, and families for recruitment, even if the study is not related to education or does not take place during school hours.
 Because researchers are identifying these people as members of MMSD, ERC needs to review the proposals.
 If a researcher were looking to the general public – which includes MMSD staff, students, and parents – it would not be an issue, but targeted recruitment requires review.